nycmeshnet/nycmesh.net/content/_index.md

 description: "Join our community-owned network to replace your current internet connection."
 ---

+Sorry we're having ongoing problems in Brooklyn.
+Our Supernode 2 had to be taken down for roof repair which forced us to do major changes to the network there.
+The good new is there are many more hub nodes appearing so there will be more choices to connect to in the coming weeks.

 ### [Join](/join) our community-owned network to replace your current internet connection.

 ### <a href="/donate" class="gold">Donate</a> to help us grow.